-Essentially, any U.S. based legal business can setup a Solo 401(k).
+Essentially, any U.S.-based legal business can setup a Solo 401(k).
 A business is an activity in which a profit motive is present and economic activity is involved.
 If you are self-employed, then using a Schedule C to report income or expenses will work.
 Note – if you report rental income on a Schedule E, you will not be deemed to be in business since a Schedule E is for passive real estate or interest income.

 All Solo 401(k) Plans are Not the Same

-When it comes to deciding what type of Solo 401(k) plan is best for you and your business, it is important to look at all the options the plan provides to make sure it will satisfy your retirement planning, tax, and investment goals.
+When deciding what type of Solo 401(k) plan is best for you and your business, it is important to look at all the options the plan provides to make sure it will satisfy your retirement planning, tax, and investment goals.
 Not all Solo 401(k) plan documents are the same.

 Most banks and financial institutions, such as Vanguard or Fidelity, offer Solo 401(k) plans.
 Their plans are typically quite restrictive and only permit the plan participant to make limited equity-type investments without benefiting from most of the available IRS-approved options, such as the tax-free loan and Roth contributions.
-However, if you do not want to be forced to invest all your hard earn retirement savings in the stock market, then seeking an open architecture Solo 401(k) plan could prove attractive.
+However, if you do not want to be forced to invest all your hard-earned retirement savings in the stock market, then seeking an open architecture Solo 401(k) plan could prove attractive.

 What is a Roth Solo 401(k) Plan?